- If you’re participating in a paid program or course and need technical assistance, please email:

 Me.
 I have been designing my own websites for 10+ years.
 Of course, I use themes and builders but each of my websites has been curated by me.

-If you’ve been following for some time then you know that I started with Georgia Lou Studios WordPress templates, they are budget-friendly, easy to install and customize.
+If you’ve been following for some time then you know that I started with Georgia Lou Studios (no longer available) WordPress templates, they were budget-friendly, easy to install and customize.

 I moved on to a page builder called Elementor.
 I love how easy it is to customize my websites using this builder and I’ve paired it with a theme by Sparrow and Snow.